CFANS Mentor Program: Information for Mentors

 Resources & Challenges

 While CFANS has had great success with the Mentor Program, there is a chance that problems may occur.
-If you have difficulty reaching your student or encounter any problems in the program, immediately contact Masha Finn at 612-624-9957 or email@example.com.
+If you have difficulty reaching your student or encounter any problems in the program, immediately contact the Mentor Program Committee at email@example.com.

 The College of Food, Agricultural and Natural Resource Sciences Mentor Program is coordinated by the College's Alumni Society and supported by the St. Paul Campus Career Center, along with the support and guidance of the University of Minnesota Alumni Association.
 Additional resources and contacts to assist in mentoring are available on the Mentor Program Resource page.